alex-milanov/spectrogram3d_hs/README.md

 There are lots of dependencies.
 I'll write up a guide through the cabal hell soon.
 See alse [TODO.md](https://github.com/plredmond/spectogram3d_hs/blob/master/TODO.md).

-*Please excuse the misspelling in this repo's title/url.*

 ## FAQts

 * Structure